jaysylvester/citizen/README.md

 _Note: A convention is being worked on to let you make controllers private, so even if they're requested, they'll return a 404.
 You'll have to do this manually for now._

-### handoff
+### Controller Handoff

 citizen allows the requested controller to give another controller the responsibility of handling the request and rendering its own view via a directive called `handoff`.
-The requested controller passes its content to the secondary controller, which assumes responsibility for the request, adding its own content to the context and rendering its own view.
+The requested controller passes its content and directives to a secondary controller, which assumes responsibility for the request, adding its own content and directives, and rendering its own view.

 A common use case for `handoff` would be to create a layout controller that serves as a template for every page on your site, rendering all the includes necessary and leaving only the core content and markup to the requested controller.
 Let's modify the article controller and view so it hands off rendering responsibility to a separate layout controller: